State Occupational Safety Consultant

 In-State travel is required.
 Requires possession of and ability to retain a current, valid state-issued driver's license appropriate to the assignment.
 Employees who drive on state business are subject to driver's license record checks, must maintain acceptable driving records and must complete any required driver training (see Arizona Administrative Code R2-10-207 (12).
 Employees may be required to use their own transportation, as well as maintaining valid motor vehicle insurance and current Arizona vehicle registration; however, mileage will be reimbursed.

-- The Field Operations Manual (FOM).
+- The OSHA Field Operations Manual (FOM).

 - Industrial Commission of Arizona Policies and Procedures.

-- ADOSH policies, procedures and rules.
+- ADOSH Policies and Procedures.

 - OSHA Information System (OIS).

 - The OSHA Standards, Arizona Revised Statutes, Arizona Administrative Codes as well as consensus standards.

 - Occupational safety and health hazard recognition, (e.g. unsafe trenching practices, fall hazards, electrical hazards, machine guarding) and their potential for causing injury and/or illnesses.